MessiasLima/tic-tac-toe/README.md

-# tic-tac-toe
+# Iic Tac Toe
-A tic tac toe game in Command line.
+A tic-tac-toe game in Command line.
+Play tic-tac-toe with a friend in Shell or prompt.